 Guarda Golf Hotel & Residences uses brown very effectively for their elegant site.
 The brown gives it a warm, cozy feeling to entice the potential buyer to book a hotel room.

 Successful Brown Brands: UPS, Hershey’s, A&W, Cotton, Cracker Barrel, M&M’s, Hollister & Back to Nature

 Formal, Powerful, Secretive

-Black is the absence of all colors and it can convey the feeling of power, sophistication and mystery.
-It is the color of evil, the night sky, and ravens.
-Despite the negative connation, black can exude elegance and confidence, creates contrast against other colors, and makes text extra legible against a white background.
+Black is the absence of all colours and it can convey the feeling of power, sophistication and mystery.
+It is the colour of evil, the night sky, and ravens.
+Despite the negative connotation, black can exude elegance and confidence, creates contrast against other colours, and makes text extra legible against a white background.

 Successful Black Brands: Nike, Chanel, Canon, Adidas, Belk, Allure, Forbes, PBS, Puma, Calvin Klein & Loreal

 It’s clean, pure and unadulterated.
 It is associated with virtue, but can also give off a cold or formal tone.
 White can complement literally any colour and bring attention to the places you want with its negative space.
 Adding just a touch of another colour to white can bring a very elegant feel to the design.

 Apple does it best.
 A clean, easy to read design that accentuates the sleek phones showcasing colourful images of planets.